ANSWER: First, let us look at the Biblical passage in which Paul mentions his thorn in the flesh or affliction.

-What were the revelations given to the apostle that eventually led to the thorn he received?
+What were the revelations given to the apostle that eventually led to the "thorn" that attacked his flesh (body)?
 He states that fourteen years prior (2Corinthians 12:2), in 43 A.D. (one year before his first evangelistic journey), God gave him unique visions of his throne where he heard amazing things he could not repeat (2Corinthians 12:1 - 4).

-Sometime after these visions occurred, the apostle began to experience his "thorn" which he calls a "messenger of Satan" (KJV translation).
+Sometime after these visions occurred, the apostle began to experience his "thorn" which he calls a "messenger of Satan" (2Corinthians 12:7).
 God allowed the devil to inflict him in order to counteract attitudes of spiritual vanity (self-exaltation) he could easily justify by being the recipient of such special revelations (2Corinthians 12:7).

 Although 2Corinthians is silent regarding the extact nature of Paul's thorn in the flesh, the book of Galatians does record some information about an affliction he had to deal with.

-Now you know that at first I preached the gospel to you in the weakness of the flesh; 14.
-And the temptation - namely, my trial in my flesh - you despised not, nor rejected with contempt; rather, you received me as a messenger of God, even as Christ Jesus Himself . . .
+Now you know that at first I preached the gospel to you in the weakness of the flesh; And the temptation - namely, my trial in my flesh - you despised not . . .
 For I bear you witness that, if it were possible, you would have plucked out your eyes and given them to me (Galatians 4:13 - 15).

 The apostle, during his first evangelistic journey, had an infirmity or "thorn" so severe that it caused a change of plans and forced him to spend time in Galatia.
-This view is supported not only by the JFB, but also by The Expositors Bible Commentary and other reference works.
+This view is supported not only by the JFB but also other reference works.
 Conybeare and Howson's classic work on his life states the following regarding his efforts in the province of Galatia.

 "St. Paul affectionately reminds the Galatians (Galatians 4:13) that it was "bodily sickness which caused him to preach the Glad Tidings to them at the first."
-The allusion is to his first visit: and the obvious inference is, that he was passing through Galatia to some other district (possibly Pontus, where we know that many Jews were established), when the state of his bodily health arrested his progress."
-(The Life and Epistles of Apostle Paul by Conybeare and Howson, Chapter 8).
+The allusion is to his first visit: and the obvious inference is, that he was passing through Galatia to some other district (possibly Pontus), when the state of his bodily health arrested his progress."
+(The Life and Epistles of Apostle Paul, Chapter 8).

-What exactly was the illness to his flesh that was so severe it made Paul stay in Galatia?
+What exactly was the illness or thorn to his flesh that was so severe it made Paul stay in Galatia?
 Near the end of Galatians, we are given another clue regarding this condition.
 He states, "See with what large letters I have written to you with my own hand" (Galatians 6:11).

 His reference to a visible infirmity that could cause people to reject him (Galatians 4:14), his acknowledgement that the church would have 'plucked out' their own eyes for him (verse 15), coupled with the physically large letters he used to write the epistle (6:11), points to a disease affecting the eyes.
 Scofield Reference Notes on Galatians 6 states the apostle likely had ophthalmia (inflammation of the eyes), which made seeing very difficult.
-Such a disease would have made travel difficult and could have easily distorted his face.
+Such a disease would have made travel difficult.

 The affliction Paul received in order to keep him humble (2Corinthians 12) and the disease referred to in Galatians 4 and 6 may be related.
 If they are, we can construct the following basic chronology of events regarding his thorn in the flesh.

 The Apostle Paul has visions of heaven in 43 A.D. and shortly afterward receives his "thorn in the flesh," possibly a disease that inflamed his eyes.
 During his first missionary journey (44 to 46 A.D.), a flare up of his condition becomes so severe that it forces him to stay in the region of Galatia.
 Believers in the area readily accept him even though his face looks distorted.
 When he writes the book of Galatians in 53 A.D., he still has the same basic affliction he possessed when he first visited the area.
 The condition makes it hard to see and causes the apostle to write to the church using large letters.